Master of Finance | Frequently Asked Questions

 While there is no minimum GPA to apply, we do expect that applicants will have an overall competitive profile.
 We encourage applicants from all backgrounds, especially those who demonstrate strong communication and conceptual thinking skills.

 The minimum score for admission is 80 for the Internet-based test.
 TOEFL scores are valid for up to two years from your test date.
-Applicants may receive a waiver of the TOEFL if all of the requirements for the high school diploma, bachelor’s degree, or an advanced degree in a country where the primary and dominant language is English and English was the language of instruction of the school where the requirements were completed.
-Please note that if transfer credits where applied to your degree, that these course would have to have been completed in a country where English is the primary or dominant language for the TOEFL waiver to apply.
+Applicants may receive a waiver of the TOEFL if all of the requirements for the high school diploma, bachelor’s degree or an advanced degree in a country where the primary and dominant language is English and English was the language of instruction of the school where the requirements were completed.
+If transfer credits where applied to your degree, these courses would have to have been completed in a country where English is the primary or dominant language for the TOEFL waiver to apply.
 For more information visit UCI Grad Division's English Proficiency page.

 Alternative to the TOEFL, you may also take the Academic Modules of the International English Language Testing System (IELTS).
 For the IELTS, the minimum required score for admission is 7, with a score of no less than 6 on any individual module.

 We will notify applicants via email if their application is incomplete.

 There is no need to send in a printout of your online application given that we receive this information once you submit it online.
-However, make sure you do submit official copies of your transcripts and other required items listed here.
+However, make sure you do submit official copies of your transcripts and other required items.